Custom Event Notification Template¶

 - Level: {{ df_status | to_status_human }}

-- Detected Value: {{ (Result * 100) | to_round(2) }}
+- Detection value: {{ (Result * 100) | to_round(2) }}

 Then, after generating an error

-event, the rendered output would be:
+event, the rendered event output is as follows:

-- Detection Object: region:hangzhou, host:web-001
+- Detection object: region:hangzhou, host:web-001

-- Detection Time: 2022-01-01 01:23:45
+- Detection time: 2022-01-01 01:23:45

-- Fault Level: Error
+- Fault level: Important

-- Detected Value: 9012.35
+- Detection value: 9012.35

-Template Branches¶
+Template Branching¶

-Template Branch Example¶
+Template Branching Example¶

 {% if df_status == 'critical' %}

-Urgent issue, please handle immediately!
+Critical issue, please handle immediately!

 {% elif df_status == 'error' %}